pallets/click/docs/utils.rst

 .. versionadded:: 2.0

-Very often you want to open a configuration file that belongs to your application.
+Very often, you want to open a configuration file that belongs to your application.
 However, different operating systems store these configuration files in different locations depending on their standards.
 Click provides a :func:`get_app_dir` function which returns the most appropriate location